apache/cordova-docs/STYLESHEET.md

 * __Avoid Passive Voice__: Past-tense passive voice is to be avoided.
   E.g., "the pause event fires when..."  rather than "the pause event is fired when..."
 Rule of thumb: banish verbs ending in "ed".
+  Passive voice is more appropriate for reference doc, you should still avoid it when there's a better active-voice alternative.

 * __Not Kidding, Use Present Tense__: Minimize verbs ending with "ing": "This is necessary to provide...", not "This is necessary for